-Whether our patients choose to give birth in the hospital or in the serene, spa-like atmosphere of our birth center, they can be assured of receiving personalized care and coaching from one of our certified nurse-midwives.
+When our patients give birth in the hospital, they can be assured of receiving personalized care and coaching from one of our certified nurse-midwives.

-Our patients have the option of delivering at Greenville Memorial Hospital or in our birth center.
-There is no right or wrong choice, just your personal preference.
-If you want the experience of midwifery care during pregnancy and epidural anesthesia for delivery, our hospital birth option is for you.
-If you prefer a natural birth with no medical pain management, our birth center may be for you.
+Our patients deliver at Greenville Memorial Hospital.
+If you want the experience of midwifery care during pregnancy and epidural anesthesia for delivery or if you prefer a natural birth with no medical pain management, we are happy to follow your birth plan and personal preference as closely as possible.

 Explore your options and discuss your birth plan with your midwife.
 She will help guide you along the path best for you, your baby and your growing family.

 Imagine a place where your birth plan is honored and your body’s ability to birth your baby is embraced!
-You’ll find that at The Family Birthplace at Prisma Health Women’s Hospital (inside Greenville Memorial Hospital).
-If you choose a hospital delivery, The Family Birthplace offers high-quality, compassionate care in a comfortable family-centered maternity environment.
+You’ll find that at The Family Birthplace at Prisma Health Greenville Memorial Hospital.
+The Family Birthplace offers high-quality, compassionate care in a comfortable family-centered maternity environment.
 In addition, one of our nurse midwives will be present to assist you during your delivery.

 Services available at The Family Birthplace include …

-Effective June 30, 2019, Greenville Midwifery Care is transitioning all midwifery births to Prisma Health Greenville Memorial Hospital as we are no longer able to support births at the birth center due to payer reimbursement limitations.
-If you are a patient at Greenville Midwifery Care and go into labor prior to June 30, you may still have your baby in our birth center.
+Effective June 30, 2019, Greenville Midwifery Care has transitioned all midwifery births to Prisma Health Greenville Memorial Hospital as we are no longer able to support births at the birth center due to payer reimbursement limitations.

 We remain deeply committed to supporting every woman through her pregnancy and delivery, and know that midwifery services are an important part of that mission.
 Our midwives will still serve as primary caregivers during pregnancy and birth.
 Like at the birth center, midwifery patients will still be able to choose the type of low-intervention birth that is right for them, including VBAC, water birth and unmedicated birth.